mariusrueve/fingerprint-kernel/README.md

-# fingerprint-kernel
+# tanimoto-kernel

-Example of a kernel for molecular fingerprints and demonstration of usecases.
+Testing of usecases for a tanimoto kernel for molecular fingerprints.